NoahSch1999/aZeroEngine/ReadME.md

 The idea is that the API provides easy-to-use and flexible engine-functionalities.
 Then the user can do whatever they want with it.

-The API doesn't provide a build-in window-creation since the idea is to make it as flexible as possible.
+The API doesn't provide a build-in window-creation or input system since the idea is to make it as flexible as possible.
 Instead of having a window class, the API provides functionality to copy a rendered frame to your swapchain.

 ### Classes
 *Core classes*